4-H Youth Programs

 What does it cost to be enrolled in 4-H?

-A ten dollar ($10.00) participation fee is collected once each year from each 4-H youth participant.
-Families with three or more children participating in 4-H pay a maximum of $30 per year.
+Once a year there is a $20 participation fee per youth or $60 participation fee per family, whichever is lowest.
 No child is ever turned away from 4-H due to an inability to pay the participation fee.
 Money collected from participation fees is used exclusively to develop, purchase, implement, and update 4-H programming.
+4-H also collects a $1.00 or $2.00 insurance fee per member.
+Members in the horse projects pay the $2.00 fee, all others pay $1.00 a year.

 When must my child be enrolled in 4-H to show at the Fair?